heiswayi/heiswayi.nrird.com/_posts/2018/2018-08-19-cascaded-combobox-in-mvvm.md

 </Window>
 ```

 After it was successfully compiled, at first nothing was selected, so the ComboBox for **State** will be disabled by default.
-But, whenever I started select a **Country** e.g. "Malaysia", the ComboBox for **State** will be automatically enabled, instantiated and a list of example states within Malaysia will be populated.
+But, whenever I started to select a **Country** e.g. "Malaysia", the ComboBox for **State** will be automatically enabled, instantiated and a list of example states within "Malaysia" will be populated.
 This is how the cascaded ComboBox works with the MVVM implementation.

 {%
     include figure.html
     src="http://i.imgur.com/LlC4BmP.png"
-    caption="Demonstration of cascaded ComboBox"
+    caption="Cascaded ComboBox demo"
 %}

 ### Advantages of MVVM design pattern

 The bottom line is that MVVM enables a great developer-designer workflow, providing these benefits:

 - During the development process, **developers and designers can work more independently and concurrently** on their components.
-The designers can concentrate on the view, and if they are using Expression Blend, they can easily generate sample data to work with, while the developers can work on the view model and model components.
+The designers can concentrate on the _View_, and if they are using Expression Blend, they can easily generate sample data to work with, while the developers can work on the _ViewModel_ and _Model_ components.
-- The developers can **create unit tests for the view model and the model without using the view**.
-The unit tests for the view model can exercise exactly the same functionality as used by the view.
+- The developers can **create unit tests for the _ViewModel_ and the _Model_ without using the _View_**.
+The unit tests for the _ViewModel_ can exercise exactly the same functionality as used by the _View_.
-- It is **easy to redesign the UI of the application without touching the business logic code** because the view is implemented entirely in XAML.
-A new version of the view should work with the existing view model.
+- It is **easy to redesign the UI of the application without touching the business logic code** because the _View_ is implemented entirely in XAML.
+A new version of the _View_ should work with the existing _ViewModel_.
-- If there is an existing implementation of the model that encapsulates existing business logic, it may be difficult or risky to change.
-In this scenario, **the view model acts as an adapter** for the model classes and enables you to avoid making any major changes to the model code.
+- If there is an existing implementation of the _Model_ that encapsulates existing business logic, it may be difficult or risky to change.
+In this scenario, **the _ViewModel_ acts as an adapter** for the _Model_ classes and enables you to avoid making any major changes to the _Model_ code.

-### Download
+### Source code

-The complete source code for this tutorial can be downloaded from the [GitHub](https://github.com/heiswayi/ComboBoxMVVMExample).
+The complete source code for this example can be downloaded from [GitHub](https://github.com/heiswayi/ComboBoxMVVMExample).